SangitSigdel/nepfind/README.md

 ### Testing

-- Unit tests are conducted using the Jest testing library
+- Unit tests are conducted using the Jest and supertest testing library

 ### Storybook